diablobench/diablobench.github.io/README.md

 H. Benoit, V. Gramoli, R. Guerraoui, C. Natoli.
 Technical Report 287288, Infoscience, 2021.

-#### DApps
-It features several decentralized applications (DApps), including:
- * Dota 2: one of the most popular multiplayer game of Steam,
- * NASDAQ: an exchange with the NASDAQ workload of the GAFAM stock trades,
- * FIFA: a web service experiencing the FIFA requests during the soccer worldcup,
- * Uber: a mobility service DApp with a Uber workload,
- * YouTube: a video sharing service with a YouTube workload.

-Feel free to add your own DApp/workload to Diablo by following the [DApp instructions](dapp-howto).

 #### Blockchains
 It allowed to evaluate the following blockchains:
  * [Algorand](https://github.com/algorand)